pchemguy/spec-kit/Playground/RPN Calculator/MVP/Greenfield.md

 ## specify

 Create a browser-based Reverse Polish Notation (RPN) calculator allowing users to perform basic calculations and see results.

+### Supported Operators

 The calculator MUST support the following operators:

 - additive: `add`, `sub`, `neg`
 - multiplicative: `mul`, `div`
 - power: `sqr`, `sqrt`

+### Operand Order Convention

 For binary operators, the calculator MUST use the standard RPN evaluation order and interpret the top stack value as the right-hand operand and the next value below it as the left-hand operand: